us3rrr/bellabeat_case/README.md

 # Bellabeat Case Study 🧘‍♀️📊

 This project is part of the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
+Click the `.ipynb` above to access it.

 ## 📌 Objective